dotlang/language/README.md

 - You can use `^` to get a pointer to a specific function.
 For example inside `process(Circle)` you need to call `process(Shape)` but don't want to cast the data: `var fp: func(Shape) = ^process`.
 Then call `fp`.

 ## implicit
 When writing a generic function, you may have expectations regarding behavior of the type `T`.
-These expectations can be defined in a tuple and referenced as an argument marked with `implicit` keyword.
-The value for this argument is optional and if it's not present, compiler will deduce functions based on name and type of the fields in that tuple.
+These expectations can be defined in a tuple (called prototype tuple) as some function pointers, and reference the protocol as an argument marked with `implicit` keyword.
+The value for this argument is optional and if it's not provided, compiler will deduce functions based on name and type of the fields in that tuple.
 The members of tuple can have default values (e.g. one function calls another function).
 ```
 ;Also we can initialize tuple members, we have embedding
 ;Note that if T is a sum type, each function here can be multiple implemented functions
+;This kind of type is called a protocol (specified a template for a group of functions)
 type Eq<T> := {
     equals: func(x: T, y:T)->bool
     notEquals: func(x: Eq, y:Eq) -> bool = !equals(x,y)